Is the U.S. B1 or B2 visa easy to get?

 Means to Pay for Trip

-If you have no means to pay for the trip, and are relying on only a friend or family member to pay, this could go against your odds.
+If you have no means to pay for the trip, and are relying on only a friend or family member to pay, this could count against you.
 However, if you have the means to pay yourself or if your company is paying for the trip, this signals that you won't become a burden to the state.

 If you are heavily involved in your community, especially in a way that the organization would be deficient if you didn't return, this could help signal a strong tie.
 If you are a full-time college student enrolled in your country, this is good evidence you have an intention to return.